Kamikoani: Climate

-Mitane has a Humid continental climate (Köppen climate classification Dfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+Kamikoani has a humid continental climate (Köppen climate classification Dfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is significant throughout the year, but is heaviest from August to October.
 The average annual temperature in Kamikoani is 9.8 °C. The average annual rainfall is 1626 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 23.3 °C, and lowest in January, at around -3.2 °C.

 Demographics

 Per Japanese census data, the population of Kamikoani peaked at around the year 1960 and has been in steady decline since then.

 History

 A “Kotani Village” in Dewa Province is mentioned in records of the area from the period of Toyotomi Hideyoshi.
 During the Edo period, the area came under the control of the Satake clan, who ruled the northern third of the province from Kubota Domain.
 After the start of the Meiji period, the area became part of Kitaakita District, Akita Prefecture in 1878.
 The village of Kamikoani was founded on April 1, 1889 with the establishment of the modern municipalities system.